csabca83/csabca83/README.md

 ### Welcome to my GitHub profile!

-#### I am a skilled Python and GO developer with experience in AWS, CICD, Docker and Kubernetes.
-I am also a certified AWS developer and Hashicorp terraform certified, with a passion for creating scalable, efficient and reliable cloud infrastructure.
+#### I am an AWS Cloud DevOps Engineer who enjoys working with Python and GO.
+I have experience in AWS, CICD, Docker, and Kubernetes, and I'm passionate about building scalable, efficient, and reliable cloud infrastructure.

 #### Apart from coding, I enjoy spending my free time playing games, travelling.
 I believe that a well-balanced life is important to maintain creativity and productivity in the workspace.